 2. Using Insecticides, Fly Baits and Fly Traps

-- Blow/Bottle Flies rarely require chemical control.
+- Blow/Bottle Flies do not always require chemical control.
 However, if necessary, spray entry points on building or fly resting areas with residual liquid insecticides such as Cyper WP or D-Fense SC.
 In order to maintain a residual control, use these insecticides once a month.

 - Fly Glue Traps such as Catchmaster Gold Sticks -10.5" and Catchmaster Goldstick - 24 ", or Revenge Jumbo Fly Catchers may be used to trap and kill Blow Flies.
 You can use the Goldsticks inside or outside.
 The Jumbo Fly Catchers are perfect for hanging in gararges or basements.
 We carry a large assortment of fly glue traps

 - Fly Baits are a common method of fly control.
 If you use fly baits, remember to keep the fly bait as far away as possible from your house or building.
 Fly Bait such as Marlin Fly Bait, Bonanza Fly Bait or Maxforce Granular Fly Bait work quickly, killing flies in about 60 seconds, and keeps controlling them for up to 30 days.

 - A pyrethrum aerosol will provide a contact kill for immediate relief.
 It may take a while for sanitation methods, residual chemical methods and fly baits to begin working.
 CB 80 Pyrethrin Aerosol or V One Pyrethrum Aerosol can be used as a contact, quick kill insecticide.

 Biology and Habits

-Blow Fly, any of a large family of flies known for the habit of the larvae,
+Blow Flies, part of a large family of flies, is known for the larvae and immature flies infesting animal carcasses.

 Adult blow flies feed primarily on flower nectar, plant sap, and other sugary